Impact of lensing magnification on the analysis of galaxy clustering in redshift space

 \subsection{Other parameters}

 In this section we study the impact of magnification bias on the parameters of our model beyond the growth rate of structure.
-We consider $\Lambda$CDM particles in two cases: $s = 1.0$, as it is a realistic case for future spectroscopic surveys, and $s = 1.2$ where the effect of magnification bias is the most significant.
+We consider $\Lambda$CDM particles in two cases: $s = 1.0$, as it is a realistic case for future spectroscopic surveys \citep{lepori2021impact}, and $s = 1.2$ where the effect of magnification bias is the most significant.
 We present the posterior distributions for $s = 1.0$ in \cref{fig:triplot_lcdm_s1p0}.

-We see that not accounting for lensing leads to a biased estimation of the growth rate, while the lensing correction (either when $s$ is fixed or free) allow us to recover the fiducial value within 1$\sigma$ error.
+When lensing is not accounted for, the estimate of the growth rate is biased, while the lensing correction (when $s$ is fixed or free) allows us to recover the fiducial value within an error of 1$\sigma$ .
 These results are approximately the same as those of \cref{fig:fs8_lcdm_part}, except that we show $f$ (the free parameter of our model) and not $f\sigma_8$.
-Since our fiducial cosmology is already that of the data, there should not be any qualitative difference, in the sense that we only need to multiply $f$ by the fiducial $\sigma_8$ (as in principle, the dilation parameters should be very close to unity).
-For DM particles, the first-order Lagrangian bias $b_1$ should be equal to zero and this is indeed what we obtain.
+Since our fiducial cosmology is already that of the data, there should not be any qualitative difference, in the sense that we only need to multiply $f$ by the fiducial $\sigma_8$ (because the dilation parameters should be very close to unity in principle).
+For DM particles, the first-order Lagrangian bias $b_1$ should be equal to zero, and this is indeed what we obtain.
 However, not accounting for lensing magnification leads to an overestimation of the bias.
-This comes from the fact that lensing adds a positive contribution to the multipole moments (as seen in \cref{fig:multipoles_theoretical}), which is counter-balanced in the likelihood analyses by higher values of the galaxy bias.
-Moreover, we clearly see in the $(f,b_1)$ joint posterior probability an anti-correlation, where higher values of the linear bias induces lower values of $f$.
-This comes from the fact that higher values of the galaxy bias leads to a larger amplitude of the quadrupole.
+This comes from the fact that lensing adds a positive contribution to the multipole moments (as shown in \cref{fig:multipoles_theoretical}), which is counter-balanced in the likelihood analyses by higher values of the galaxy bias.
+Moreover, the $(f,b_1)$ joint posterior probability clearly shows an anti-correlation, where higher values of the linear bias induce lower values of $f$.
+This comes from the fact that higher values of the galaxy bias lead to a larger amplitude of the quadrupole.
 In order to fit the data, the likelihood analysis therefore converges towards a lower value of $f$.